 One couple who’d just purchased a house quickly found their “finished” basement entirely flooded because their sump pump failed.
 This kind of flooding usually means several inches of standing water which can ruin flooring and drywall as well as cause mold to grow.
 This couple was told a new sump pump had been installed and tested just before the house was sold.
-Lies such as these about the condition of a new home can be a horror all their own.
+Lies such as these about the condition of a home can be a horror all their own.
 And no one wants to swim through flood water to get across their basement.

 The same couple that experienced the bad sump pump and flooded basement also discovered there wasn’t any caulking around the windows of their new home.
 The purpose of caulking is to keep out moisture.
 This bad news meant having to tear down walls and tear out windows and flooring.
 And you can imagine what they found behind all of them– lots of mold!

 Speaking of heebie jeebies, another annoyance of a different kind is termites!
-These insects are so small they might go undetected for a while, too.
+These insects are so small they might go undetected for a while.
 The damage they can do to a house can be irreversible.
 This happens because they eat wood and paper products and reproduce quickly.
 Just because you don’t see damage to outer walls or the trim of your house doesn’t mean they aren’t inside the walls.

 They bought a test kit which showed a high level of Meth residue.
 As soon as they vacated the house, their health problems cleared up.
 But the houses illegal history cost them a lot of money.
 Most of their furniture became contaminated.
-The estimated cost for decontaminating the structure was $5000 to $10000.
-Testing for methamphetamine is not required to sell a home, but buyers can request it if they want to be sure and avoid this serious, real-life nightmare.
+The estimated cost for decontaminating the structure is between $5000 to $10000.
+Testing for methamphetamine is not required to sell a home, but buyers can request it if they want to be sure to avoid this serious, real-life nightmare.

 Crazy Foreclosure Behavior

-If you choose to research more on any of these horrors, we advise you to look at your own risk!
+If you choose to research any of these horrors, we advise you to look at your own risk!
 If you’re looking to build or buy a home, we also want to warn you that if you don’t have enough knowledge about your builder or seller, you are at a greater risk of these home horrors.